xp44mm/Notebook/Compilers/Expression Simplification and Differentiation.md

 { "result": "Num 4M" }
 ```

 We leave it as an exercise for the reader to format the expression result as more idiomatic JSON content.
-To recap, in this example you’ve seen the following:
+To recap, in this example you've seen the following:

 * Two abstract syntax representations for different classes of algebraic expressions: one simple, and one more realistic